Signed & Autographed Books

 A Widow for One Year.

 First Canadian edition of Irving's powerful ninth novel.
 Octavo, original boards.
-Signed by John Irving on the title page.
+Boldly signed by John Irving in a contemporary signature on the title page.
 Fine in a fine dust jacket.
 Jacket design by Honi Werner.
+Book design by Victoria Wong.

 -